zahapat/fpga-tools-qc/do/README.md

 Example 1: make reset
 Example 2: make reset PART=genesys2

-2. Add all HDL files under the top HDL module to the Vivado project by typing the following to the command line:
+2. Add all HDL file(s) under the top HDL module to the Vivado project by typing the following to the command line:
 Example: make src TOP=reset.vhd

 2. 1.
 Open Vivado in mode GUI to verify these modules were added to Vivado successfully:
 Example: make gui

-3.
+2. 2.
+Check your modules.tcl file whether files were added correctly.

+3. To enable Questa simulator, make sure you ran "make sim_init" first.
+This generates modelsim.ini file necessary to use MoselSim/Questa simulator.

 3. 1.
+To re/run simulation in mode batch, run the following command: make sim

+3. 2.
+To re/run simulation in mode GUI, run the following command: make sim_gui

+3. 2.
+1. If you wish to rerun the simulation and recompile modules, type the following to the vsim console in Questa/ModelSim: do run.do

+3. 2.
+1. If you wish to rerun the simulation, reset the wave window and recompile all modules, type the following to the vsim console in Questa/ModelSim: do new.do

 ## TODO

 Adapt to Questa from ModelSim since free version of Modelsim is not available anymore.

+Write documentation about setting up Questa.

+Currently, the Intel's license fixed to a single MAC ID limits the use of Questa in such a way that is not possible to use it while not connected to LAN network (at least on my Laptop: ROG Zephyrus G14).
+Network drivers that are unused will become hidden in the Device Manager.